eminehorozoglu/week9-assignment/README.md

 8-If I had time, I would have added comments to the posts, but I couldn't because I ran out of time.

+9- I had to add it to the menu because I could not direct the page to the new user page.
+I can not control the user to add a single profile at the moment.
+I could not develop the code because I did not have time.